Finnish Contributions to UNHCR

 For more information on Finnish, and Nordic and Baltic funding, follow us on Twitter.

 Read more about how Finland empowers displaced individuals with disabilities:

-Visit our reporting pages to see more contribution data from Finland.
+Visit our reporting pages to see more contribution data.

 Read more about the impact of Finland’s contributions